Rebecca Schaeffer: Murder

-Bardo traveled to Los Angeles a third time and roamed the neighborhood where Schaeffer lived, asking people if she actually lived there.
+Bardo traveled overnight from Tucson to Los Angeles for a third time and roamed the Fairfax neighborhood where Schaeffer lived, asking people if she actually lived there.
 Once he was certain that the address was correct, he rang the doorbell.
-Schaeffer was preparing for an audition for The Godfather Part III and was expecting a script to be delivered, so she answered the door.
-Bardo showed her a letter and autograph that she had previously sent him; after a short conversation, she asked him not to come to her home again.
+Schaeffer was preparing for an audition for The Godfather Part III, and was scheduled to meet director Francis Ford Coppola later in the afternoon to cast the role of Mary Corleone, the daughter of the film series protagonist Michael Corleone.
+Schaeffer lived alone at her apartment; as she was expecting the delivery of Coppola's script, she answered the door.
+Bardo presented her a manila envelope with letter and autograph that she had previously sent him; after a short conversation, she asked him not to come to her home again.
 He went to a diner nearby and had breakfast, then returned to her apartment an hour later.
-She answered the door with "a cold look on her face", Bardo later said.
-He pulled out the handgun and shot her in the chest at point-blank range in the doorway of her apartment building; according to Bardo, she collapsed repeating, "Why?
-Why?".
+Schaeffer answered the door wearing a black bathrobe and with "a cold look on her face," Bardo later said.
+At 10:15 am Pacific Daylight Time, Bardo pulled out the handgun and shot her in the chest at point-blank range in the doorway of her apartment building.
+Neighbors quickly rushed to the scene, when they found a dying Schaeffer collapsed on the ground; according to Bardo, she kept repeating, "Why?
+Why?"
 Schaeffer was rushed to the emergency room of Cedars-Sinai Medical Center, where she was pronounced dead 30 minutes after her arrival.

-She was buried at Ahavai Sholom Cemetery in Portland, Oregon.
+Schaeffer's agent Jonathan Howard came to her apartment in the afternoon to check on her ahead of the scheduled The Godfather Part III audition; informed that Schaeffer had died, he relayed the news to Schaeffer's close friend, singer-actress and fellow Oregonian Barbara Lusch to tell the news to her devastated parents, Benson and Danna, in her hometown of Portland, Oregon.
+Schaeffer's casket was flown from Los Angeles and arrived at Portland International Airport on July 23, 1989, where it was transported to Ahavai Sholom Cemetery for her burial with 200 mourners were present, among the mourners were Lusch, Schaeffer's boyfriend, upcoming television and film director Brad Silberling, her My Sister Sam co-star Pam Dawber and her husband Mark Harmon, and several of her friends and her relatives.